 Traffic Attorney Daniel Hatley and his team at iTicket.law are here to help.
 His goal is to seek an outcome that would avoid any impact to your license or auto insurance*.
-Attorney Hatley has years of negotiating tickets for clients and understands the intricacies of both traffic and insurance laws.
-Why not regain your peace of mind let Attorney Hatley and his team fight your ticket for you?* While every case is unique, we have handled tens of thousands of traffic cases and often know the best legal avenues available to you.
+Attorney Hatley has years of experience negotiating tickets for clients and understands the intricacies of both traffic and insurance laws.
+Why not regain your peace of mind and let Attorney Hatley and his team fight your ticket for you?* While every case is unique, we have handled tens of thousands of traffic cases and often know the best legal avenues available to you.

 Why waste your time in traffic court when you can have a traffic lawyer go for you?
 It’s likely that you would have to make multiple appearances at the Cumberland County Courthouse in Fayetteville.
 That may mean taking multiple vacation days, finding a babysitter, and more inconveniences.*